What does the use of evidence in policymaking entail?

 Because with the limited resources, they need evidence to ensure they set the right development priorities, allocate resources effectively and implement cost-effective interventions with the best chance of success.

-What lessons can Africa learn from other regions that have attained development due to depending on evidence in policymaking?
+What lessons can Africa learn from other regions that have attained development due to depending on the evidence in policymaking?

 A key lesson to learn is that a culture of evidence use does not happen by accident.
 It has to be planned for and resources need to be there to ensure that there are robust systems and platforms to facilitate evidence use, there are adequate and skilled personnel to enable evidence use, and there are incentives for consistent use of evidence in performance management systems.